tw-mobile-chengdu/mobile-training-ios/src/Basic/M03/README.md

 In this session, we will learn about:
 - Walking through the UIKit Catalog
 - The lifecycle of `UIViewController`
-- How to display a controller
+- Navigation
-- How to add content on screen
+- Commonly used components
-- How to interact with content
+- Using `UIGestureRecognizer` to interact with content

 ### Walking through the UIKit Catalog